Element Rendering

-Clerk.js Content is any part of a website that is fully controlled by Clerk.js.
+Clerk.js Element (aka Content) is any part of a website that is fully controlled by Clerk.js.

-Given a Contents parameters and Template Clerk.js will return the Content as a finished HTML block to be rendered by the browser.
+Given a Elements parameters and Template Clerk.js will return the Element as a finished HTML block to be rendered by the browser.

 Initialization

-To initiate a HTML element as a Clerk.js Content just call Clerk('content', '#element-id').
+To initiate a HTML element as a Clerk.js Element just call Clerk('content', '#element-id').

-When a Content is initiated the data- variables are read as the Contents initial parameters.
+When a Element is initiated the data- variables are read as the Elements initial parameters.

 Otherwise additional initial parameters can be provided through the JavaScript API as an extra argument Clerk('content', '#clerk-search', {query: 'lightsaber', limit: 60});.

-Some parameters are treated special upon initialization but are all optional:
+Some parameters are treated in a special way upon initialisation but are all optional:

 If the starting character is @, the template will be loaded from Clerk.io using the remainder of the value as the template id.